 If you are changing to part-time work or are considering a job where the salary is worked out pro-rata, use the pro-rata Salary Calculator to see how your take-home pay will be affected.
-Just enter the full-time salary, the weekly hours that are considered "full time", and the new pro-rata hours that will be used to calculate your new salary, which will be shown as the Gross Income amount:
+You can also enter a percentage of your full salary, if your pay is being reduced (e.g. due to furlough).
+It will calculate your new salary, which will be shown as the Gross Income amount:

 How to use the Pro-Rata / Furlough Salary Calculator

-To use the pro-rata salary calculator, enter the full-time annual salary in the "Full-time Salary" box.
-Enter the number of weekly hours that are considered "full-time" into the "Full-time weekly hours" box.
+To use the pro-rata salary calculator, enter the full-time annual salary in the "Full-time Salary" box and the number of weekly hours that are considered "full-time" into the "Full-time weekly hours" box.
 If you are working out the new salary by number of hours worked, enter the pro-rata number of weekly hours into the "Pro-rata weekly hours" box.
 If you want to see a percentage of your current salary, enter that percentage into the "% of full-time salary" box.

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.
 To keep the calculations simple, overtime rates are based on a normal week of 37.5 hours.